exclaimgames/exclaimgames.github.io/_pages/contact.md

 ---
-title: "Want to get in touch?"
+title: "Calling all creators"
 layout: splash
 permalink: /contact/
 header:
   overlay_image: /assets/images/eg-background.jpg
-  overlay_filter: linear-gradient(rgba(3, 152, 158, 0.5), rgba(0, 0, 0, 0.5))
+  overlay_filter: linear-gradient(rgba(3, 152, 158, 0.66), rgba(0, 0, 0, 0.66))
 excerpt: >
-  Here's how...
+  We're on the hunt for collaborators who can give an audience to our games.

 ---

-## Calling all content creators

-We're on the hunt for collaborators who can give an audience to our games.
-That could be a golf YouTube channel, a science podcast or a van life Instagram feed - whatever you do and whoever you do it for, there's an opportunity for us to turn it into a card game.
+Whether you run a golf YouTube channel, a science podcast, or a van life Instagram feed, there's an opportunity for us to turn what you create into a card game.

-Our stack of prototypes is sitting waiting for the final themes, mechanics and designs to be added.
-All that's needed is a bit of input from you and we'll turn them into beautifully crafted branded games ready for your merch store.
+Our stack of prototypes is sat waiting for the final themes, mechanics and designs to be added.
+All that's needed is a bit of input from you and we'll turn them into beautifully crafted card games ready for your merch store.

 ### Interested?

-Email [creator@exclaimgames.com](mailto:creator@exclaimgames.com) with links to your channel or social profiles and we'll arrange a call.
+Email [hello@exclaimgames.com](mailto:hello@exclaimgames.com) with links to your website, channel or social profiles and we'll arrange a call.

 ## Other ways to get in touch